ThunderDoesPlugins/StaffChat/README.md

 ## Functions:

-You can use function by typing "$name" in staff chat and will be replaced with appropriate text
+You can use function by typing "$name" in staff chat and will be replaced with appropriate text(buggy might not work)

 |Function Name            | Usage                                                                                      |
 |-------------------------|--------------------------------------------------------------------------------------------|